Frequently Asked Questions

 Formative assessments are an integral part of any progressive educational model, and as such, they are blended into all of our programs.
 This comes in the form of teacher observations of play and learning, formal and informal student interviews, exit slips, KWL charts, class discussions, and group work.
 We maintain that assessments such as these give us a more authentic, daily view of each child's learning and understanding, and in turn serve as a planning tool to drive teacher instruction.
 Parents receive nightly emails recapping the day's learning, as well as detailed narrative summaries three times a year.
 Students maintain a Learning Journey documenting their developing interests, goals, and understandings, which parents are invited to review with their child's teacher(s) twice a year; the second meeting is led by the student.
 We do not utilize standardized testing to measure student outcomes.

 What will the class size be?

-How will you provide learning for students across four grade levels?
+How will you provide learning for students across various grade levels?